TRI-ML/binomial_cis/joss/paper.md

 # Research Usage

-binomial_CIs has been used to compute confidence intervals for the probability of task success robot manipulators in simulation and the real world [@vincent2024generalizable].
+binomial_cis has been used to compute confidence intervals for the probability of task success robot manipulators in simulation and the real world [@vincent2024generalizable].